Particular/docs.particular.net/nservicebus/upgrades/5to6/moving-away-from-ibus.md

 ## Dependency Injection

 In previous versions, the `IBus` interface was automatically registered in the IOC container.
-In Version 6, the new context-aware interfaces, for example, `IEndpointInstance`, `IMessageSession` and `IMessageHandlerContext`, etc., are not automatically registered in the [Container](/nservicebus/containers/).
+In Version 6, the new context-aware interfaces, for example, `IEndpointInstance`, `IMessageSession` and `IMessageHandlerContext`, etc., are not automatically registered in [dependency injection](/nservicebus/dependency-injection/).

 In Versions 5 and below, when a custom component was registered in the container, the custom component had access to the `IBus` instance via dependency injection.